 Application Deadline: Monday, January 21, 2019.

 Application requirements include an essay, letter of recommendation (1), $25 application fee and photo.
 Résumés are optional.
-The online application form will be available in late fall.
+Start your online application here!

 Opera Institute accepts live and video auditions.
 Students eligible to audition should be 15-18 years old and already engaged in in-depth vocal study with an interest in pursuing a musical career in opera.
 Singers currently should be studying Italian Art Songs.